 This fall your employer will give you some time to review your current benefits, compare any new options and benefits, and figure out how much they'll cost you next year.
 These few weeks are often referred to as annual enrollment since it's the one time during the year you can make changes to your benefits (unless you experience a qualifying life event such as having a child, divorce, or death of a spouse).

 It's critical that you don't miss your annual enrollment deadline and that you familiarize yourself with all benefits open to you and look for ways to save money.
 Tatar adds, "Don’t forget to explore options that go beyond traditional employee benefits.
 There's a lot to consider from joining a company fitness center and adding pet insurance to enrolling your child in onsite day care or opting for special critical illness coverage."

 Annual enrollment is generally focused on selecting the best health plan for you and your family.
 But while you're making important decisions about your health, take a few extra minutes to give your retirement savings plan an annual checkup too.

-- Are you saving enough for the lifestyle you want in retirement?
+- Are you saving enough to meet your income needs in retirement?